prakhar00007/OOPsMiniProject/README.md

 5. Command Line Interface (CLI):
 The project can be executed through a command line interface, where users interact with the application by inputting commands and receiving corresponding output.
 The CLI provides a straightforward and efficient way to navigate through the banking system and perform operations.

+## Contact

+For any inquiries or feedback, please contact us at prakharrathore111@gmail.com .